paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

   (K) Defense Language Institute.

+  (L) Uniformed Services University of the Health Sciences.

-  (L) United States Coast Guard Academy.
+  (M) United States Coast Guard Academy.

-  (M) 22 So in original.
-There are two subpars.
-(M).
-United States Merchant Marine Academy.

-  (M) 2 National Intelligence University.
+  (N) National Intelligence University.

-(3) The term “covered Secretary” 33 Term does not appear in section after amendment by section 6306(2) of Pub.
-L. 117–263.
-See 2022 Amendment notes for subsec. (c) below. means—

-  (A) the Secretary of Transportation, with respect to the United States Merchant Marine Academy;
+  (O) United States Merchant Marine Academy.

-  (B) the Secretary of Homeland Security, with respect to the United States Coast Guard Academy; or

-  (C) the Secretary of Defense, with respect to any other covered institution under paragraph (2).

-(4) The term “covered work” means a literary work produced by a covered author in the course of employment at a covered institution for publication by a scholarly press or journal.
+(3) **Covered work.—** — The term “covered work” means a literary work produced by a covered author in the course of employment at a covered institution for publication by a scholarly press or journal.

 ### Statutory Notes